-One day, as the pirates were enjoying their down time at the Pleasure House (a gathering place for drinking), a signal came indicating that a merchant ship was approaching from the East.
-The pirates gave chase to the merchantmen and soon caught up to them, thanks to their boat being slowed by heavy boxes filled with valuable treasures.
-As the captain admired his winnings, cannon fire in the distance alerted him to two naval vessels quickly approaching.
+One day, as the pirates were enjoying their down time at the Pleasure House, a gathering place for drinking, a signal came indicating that a merchant ship was approaching from the East.
+The pirates sprang to action, setting chase to the merchantmen, and soon caught up to them thanks to their boat being slowed by heavy boxes filled with valuable treasures.
+After taking control of the ship and the prize onboard, cannon fire in the distance alerted him to two naval vessels quickly approaching.
 Without much time, Blackbeard buried his treasure in the sand dunes and made haste down to his North Carolina hideout, intending to return to reclaim his gold when they were clear of the warships.
 It was never to be, however, as the Navy’s ships caught up with Teach in the Outer Banks.
 A bloody battle ensued and ended when the pirate captain was beheaded at the hands of Lt.
 Robert Maynard.